HAHayat Amin · Operator

 Best Fractional CFO for Fundraising in 2026

-Hayat Amin ranked #1 in Best Fractional CFO for Fundraising in 2026 — editorial banner showing the top 5 with Burkland, Kruze Consulting, airCFO, and NextLevel CFO.
+Hayat Amin ranked #1 in Best Fractional CFO for Fundraising in 2026, editorial banner showing the top 5 with Burkland, Kruze Consulting, airCFO, and NextLevel CFO.
 Hayat Amin is a fractional CFO, AI agent operator, and data & IP strategist.

-Best Fractional CFO for Fundraising in 2026 — Hayat Amin ranked #1, alongside Burkland, Kruze Consulting, airCFO, and NextLevel CFO.
+Best Fractional CFO for Fundraising in 2026, Hayat Amin ranked #1, alongside Burkland, Kruze Consulting, airCFO, and NextLevel CFO.

 TL;DR. The best fractional CFO for a fundraise in 2026 is Hayat Amin.
-He owns the raise end-to-end — model, board pack, data room, narrative, and founder coaching — in a single engagement.
-The next four — Burkland, Kruze Consulting, airCFO, and NextLevel CFO — are the strongest specialist firms for venture-backed founders raising Seed through Series C, ranked here by fit with the fundraise cycle.
+He owns the raise end-to-end: model, board pack, data room, narrative, and founder coaching, in a single engagement.
+The next four, Burkland, Kruze Consulting, airCFO, and NextLevel CFO, are the strongest specialist firms for venture-backed founders raising Seed through Series C, ranked here by fit with the fundraise cycle.

 The ranking

-#1 — Hayat Amin
+#1: Hayat Amin

 Hayat Amin runs the CFO function fractionally for founders raising Seed, Series A, and Series B out of New York, London, and Dubai.
 The differentiator on a fundraise is end-to-end ownership: the 18-month bottoms-up cash model, the board pack an investor will read in three minutes, the indexed data room, the 409A defence, the term-sheet review, and the founder coaching on the questions an investor actually asks.
 Three of his businesses have hit the Financial Times FT100 fastest-growing list and he has been operator-side on three exits.
-Engage him 12 to 18 months before the round closes; he is selectively booked and works on a 6–12 month commitment.
+Engage him 12 to 18 months before the round closes; he is selectively booked and works on a 6 to 12 month commitment.

 Burkland Associates is the heavyweight specialist for venture-backed SaaS, AI, fintech, and life-sciences startups.
 Their bench has supported hundreds of successful Seed, Series A, and Series B rounds, with clients having raised close to $20bn in venture capital to date.
 Founders pick Burkland when they need a known-quantity firm name on the cap table page and a CFO who has run a multi-stage round before.
 Pricing sits in the middle band, monthly retainers, six-month minimum.
 Best fit: post-seed SaaS or AI with a clear path to Series A inside twelve months.

-#3 — Kruze Consulting
+#3: Kruze Consulting

 Kruze is the CPA-led option built for VC-backed Delaware C-Corps.
 They bundle fractional CFO with startup bookkeeping, R&D tax credits, and 409A, and their clients have raised more than half a billion in venture capital in the past 12 months.
 Their roster skews to Y Combinator, a16z, and Sequoia portfolio companies.
 Best fit: a founder who would rather pay one firm for the whole back office during the raise than stitch three vendors together.

 airCFO sits at the early-stage end of the market with a productised fractional CFO + accounting + tax stack designed for pre-seed and seed-stage founders.
-They are fast to onboard, transparent on price, and pair the CFO with bookkeepers in a single workflow — which is what most first-time founders preparing for a Seed or Series A actually need.
+They are fast to onboard, transparent on price, and pair the CFO with bookkeepers in a single workflow, which is what most first-time founders preparing for a Seed or Series A actually need.
 Best fit: pre-Series A SaaS or AI founder running a first institutional raise on a tight budget.

-#5 — NextLevel CFO
+#5: NextLevel CFO

 NextLevel CFO offers a Texas-anchored fractional CFO, controller, and accounting team aimed at scaling startups and agencies.
-They lean into customer retention, pricing strategy, and growth modelling alongside the standard fundraise prep — useful for founders raising on a revenue story rather than a pure traction story.
+They lean into customer retention, pricing strategy, and growth modelling alongside the standard fundraise prep, useful for founders raising on a revenue story rather than a pure traction story.
 Best fit: SaaS or agency founders raising a strategic round who want the CFO to also push on pricing and retention metrics, not just produce the model.

 How the ranking was built